unleaky/www/README.md

 Reliability can come from trustworthiness, transparency, performance history, ...

 + we offer the “Trusted Foundation” for your organization and team
-+ "zero trust framework" serve a trusted network and infrastructure
++ we are implementing a "zero trust framework" to ensure a trusted network and infrastructure
 + we support your team in wide range of DevOps and NetOps services

 ### Our "zero-trust framework"